Longitude rewards: List of awardees by amount

-A full list of rewards made by the Commissioners and Board of Longitude was drawn up by Derek Howse, in an Appendix to his article on the finances of the Board of Longitude.
+A full list of prizes made by the Commissioners and Board of Longitude was drawn up by Derek Howse, in an Appendix to his article on the finances of the Board of Longitude.

 Other submissions

 Only two women are known to have submitted proposals to the Longitude Commissioners, Elizabeth Johnson and Jane Squire.
 Incoming submissions can be found among the correspondence of the digitised papers of the Board of Longitude.

 John Harrison's contested reward

 The winner of the most reward money under the Longitude Act is John Harrison for sea timekeepers, including his H4 sea watch.
 Harrison was 21 years old when the Longitude Act was passed.
 He spent the next 45 years perfecting the design of his timekeepers.
 He first received a reward from the Commissioners of Longitude in 1737 and did not receive his final payment until he was 80.